-Good leafy greens can be difficult to obtain in winter, but lamb's lettuce – also known as corn salad or Rapunzel lettuce - is still in season.
-Its peak season is between September and January and, with its B vitamins (B1, B2, and B6) as well as potassium, folic acid and iron, lamb's lettuce helps provide us with the necessary vitamins all winter long.
+Good leafy greens can be difficult to obtain in winter, but lamb's lettuce – also known as corn salad or Rapunzel lettuce – is still in season.
+Its peak season is between September and January and, with its B vitamins (B1, B2, and B6) as well as potassium, folic acid and iron, lamb's lettuce helps provide us with crucial vitamins all winter long.

 Due to its mild nutty taste, lamb's lettuce goes well with a variety of dishes.
-For example, with some fresh nuts, a little rice syrup and goat cheese as a topping, you can whip up a crisp, refreshing, low-fructose salad.
+For example, with some fresh walnuts, a little rice syrup and goat cheese as a topping, you can whip up a crisp, refreshing, low-fructose salad.

 Good to know